Razorback360/CC_Website/README.md

 ## Step 5: Set Up Local PostgreSQL Database

 First, you need to install PostgreSQL (or psql) on your machine.
-If you don't have it installed, you can follow the detailed steps in this [guide].
+If you don't have it installed, you can follow the detailed steps in [this guide](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database#setting-up-postgresql-on-windows).

 Once you've installed PostgreSQL, you can create a new database for the project.
 Open your terminal and run the following commands: